 The majority of traffic impacts are anticipated to occur at night and during off-peak daytime hours.

-At least two lanes will be open in each direction during peak travel times, with an exception during a short-duration lane reduction at the railroad crossing.
+At least two lanes will be open in each direction during peak travel times.

 VDOT, the City of Norfolk and the Corman-E.V.
 Williams Joint Venture are committed to work zone safety.
 Paying close attention and avoiding distractions are key to avoiding a work zone accident.